kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/spi-application-2.md

 /**
  * SPI2_PinsInit()
- * Desc.	: Initializes and configures GPIO pins to be used as SPI2 pins
+ * Brief	: Initializes and configures GPIO pins to be used as SPI2 pins
- * Param.	: None
+ * Param	: None
- * Returns	: None
+ * Retval	: None
  * Note		: N/A
  */
 void SPI2_PinsInit(void)